Nubeva Technologies (CVE:NBVA) Trading Down 11.8% – Here’s Why

-Shares of Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report) fell 11.8% during trading on Saturday .
+Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report) dropped 11.8% during trading on Saturday .
 The company traded as low as C$0.14 and last traded at C$0.15.
-138,225 shares changed hands during trading, an increase of 97% from the average session volume of 70,268 shares.
+Approximately 138,225 shares were traded during trading, an increase of 97% from the average daily volume of 70,268 shares.
 The stock had previously closed at C$0.17.

 Nubeva Technologies Stock Performance